hamotime/osticket-prereqs/README.md

 </p>

 <p>
 11. Register PHP from within IIS (PHP Manager -> C:\PHP\php-cgi.exe).
-Then Reload IIS (Open IIS, Stop and Start the server, under Actions on the right you can see the options to stop and start the server.)
+Then Reload IIS (Open IIS, Stop and Start the server.
+Under "Actions" on the right you can see the options to stop and start the server.)
 </p>
 <p>
 <img src="https://i.imgur.com/79qCPZ2.png" height="80%" width="80%" alt="Installation-Steps"/>